Touch Me (All Night Long): Cathy Dennis version

-A cover of "Touch Me (All Night Long)" was released by British singer and songwriter Cathy Dennis on January 14, 1991 by Polydor Records, as the third single from her debut studio album, Move to This (1990), where it is listed as either "Touch Me (All Night Long)" or "All Night Long (Touch Me)".
+A cover of "Touch Me (All Night Long)" was released by British singer and songwriter Cathy Dennis on Polydor Records on January 14, 1991, as the third single from her debut studio album, Move to This (1990), where it is listed as either "Touch Me (All Night Long)" or "All Night Long (Touch Me)".
 Her version, co-produced by Dennis with Phil Bodger, contains some rewritten lyrics in the verses.
 It was a number-one hit on the US Billboard Dance Club Play chart and peaked at number two on the Billboard Hot 100.
 Dennis performed the song on the season three episode of Beverly Hills, 90210, "A Night to Remember", in 1993.
 The accompanying music video for “Touch Me (All Night Long)" was directed by Rocky Morton and Annabel Jankel.

 Critical reception

 Larry Flick from Billboard magazine described the song as a "house-savvy rendition of the Fonda Rae disco nugget."
 He stated that it is a "fine showcase for Dennis's bright and chirpy vocal style."
 Dave Sholin from the Gavin Report wrote that "after hearing this track, there's every reason to believe she'll be travelling up the chart again."
 He also added that as co-writer and co-producer, "this exciting vocalist creates mature dance music that can entertain young and older audiences alike."
 James Hamilton from Record Mirror stated that "now she will surely be huge with this Shep Pettibone mixed US smash breezily striding Fonda Rae revival".